himanshupa369/Epam-Cpp-developer-Training/Multithreading/Solid Principle/readme.md

 * 📦 Add new functionality via **inheritance**, **virtual functions**, or **templates** — not by changing existing code.
 * ✅ Encourages **extensible** design while protecting **existing code** from bugs.

+#🏠 Analogy:
+A USB port allows new devices to be added without changing the port itself.
 ---

 ### **3. Liskov Substitution Principle (LSP)**